Month: September 2019

 What is Work Order Management?

-Importance of Work Order Management
+Why is Work Order Management Important?

 For example, maintenance staff must interpret bad handwriting, leading to incorrect documentation.
 Physical copies are liable to get misplaced and lost, resulting in missed maintenance.
 Stacks of paper clutter up file cabinets and desks, making it difficult to find historical work orders.